ntnhut/LeetSolve/13. Roman to Integer/README.md

 ### Solution: Mapping and summing the values

-To treat the subtraction cases easier you can iterate the string `s` backward.
+And to treat the subtraction cases easier, you can iterate the string `s` backward.

 #### Code
 ```cpp